raygun101/MarkupKit/README.md

 * [Additional Information](#additional-information)

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
-The hierarchical nature of XML parallels the view hierarchy of an iOS application, making it easy to understand the relationships between views.
+The hierarchical nature of an XML document parallels the view hierarchy of an iOS application, making it easy to understand the relationships between views.

 ## Elements
 Elements in a MarkupKit document typically represent instances of `UIView` or its subclasses.
 As elements are read by the XML parser, the corresponding view types are dynamically instantiated and added to the view hierarchy.